AElfProject/AElf/docs/resources/smart-contract-apis/election.md

-After the end time mentioned in the api about vote, your deposit token will be unlocked, and you can withdraw them.
+After the lock time, your deposit token will be unlocked, and you can withdraw them.

 ```Protobuf
 rpc Withdraw (aelf.Hash) returns (google.protobuf.Empty) {}